Research Ethics Policy

 The following outcomes may result from the review:

-- The Expedited Committee grants ethical approval.
-The Expedited Committee notifies the Chair of the REB and notifies the researcher that the research can begin.
+- The REB Delegate grants ethical approval.
+The REB Delegate notifies the Office of Research Ethics and notifies the researcher that the research can begin.

-- The Expedited Committee stipulates that ethical approval cannot be granted without modification.
-The Expedited Committee notifies the Chair of the REB and notifies the researcher to modify the proposal to address the concerns emerging from the review.
+- The Delegate stipulates that ethical approval cannot be granted without modification.
+The Delegate notifies the Office of Research Ethics and notifies the researcher to modify the proposal to address the concerns emerging from the review.

-- The Expedited Committee stipulates that ethical approval cannot be granted and that the proposed research cannot be modified to meet the concerns identified by the ethical review.
-The Expedited Committee notifies the Chair of the REB and notifies the researcher that the research must be ended.
+- The REB Delegate stipulates that ethical approval cannot be granted and that the proposed research cannot be modified to meet the concerns identified by the ethical review.
+The REB Delegate notifies the Office of Research Ethics and notifies the researcher that the research must be terminated.

 6. Faculty Committee for Undergraduate Courses